miniduikboot/expel/README.md

 - Docker 19.03 or newer (for BuildKit support)
 - Python 3.6 or newer (only if you're using system Python)
-- Around 5GB of storage (I'm working on reducing this)
+- Around 4GB of storage for the Docker images

 With respect to operating systems, we have a table that lists how you can best run the program: